lndgalante/codewars-katas/README.md

 ## Pair Programming

 Doing pair-programming is a great exercise to learn from others as well as practice communicational skills.
-So if you are around Buenos Aires and want to do some katas just hit me up with an issue and let's get together at some coffee.
+So if you are around Buenos Aires and want to do some katas just hit me up with an issue or send me an email and let's get together at some coffee.

 ## Main Goal